bhargavbh/PlumbDROID/README.md

                        WifiLock
                        WifiManager

+Note:
 If you intend to add other pairs of acquire-release operations, please modify the file xml/resources.xml in the format adherent to other pairs.

- -d UnrollingDepth [Depth ...], --depth Depth
+ - -d UnrollingDepth [Depth ...], --depth Depth

                        Parameter sets the number of unrolling of loops in call-back graphs.
                        Note d > 6 will drastically slow down analysis time.
  -rfg, --ResourceFlowGraph